 Searching for a New York luxury hotel?
-I splashed out and went 5-star, so here’s my review: The Pierre hotel
+I splashed out and went 5-star in Manhattan.
+Here’s my review of the New York Pierre hotel.

 The reason Billionaires Who Will Remain Nameless live at The Pierre is because in 1959 it became a co-op and then wealthy investors and A-Listers such as Elizabeth Taylor and Yves Saint Laurent were able to snap up some of the best apartments with the most smashing views of Central Park while the rest of the space remained a hotel.

-The Pierre, a Taj hotel, is a classic part of the upper east side skyline, its granite and pale brick exterior rising up like some glamorous New York needle.
+The Pierre is a classic part of the upper east side skyline, its granite and pale brick exterior rising up like some glamorous New York needle.

 The lobby isn’t large or flashy, but chic and tasteful with black and white tiles and all kinds of helpful concierges and receptionists and doormen.

-Note to self: Next time when staying at The Pierre dream up some challenging tasks for the concierges, such as ‘teach me how to walk 40 New York blocks in 5-inch heels’ or ‘please get me 100K new followers on Instagram.’
-(PS: Follow me on Instagram @WanderingCarol)
+Note to self: Next time when staying at The Pierre dream up some challenging tasks for the concierges, such as ‘teach me how to walk 40 New York blocks in 5-inch heels.’

 - I wanted to stay at The Pierre after I read it was the only hotel in New York that still employs gloved elevator operators, because pressing elevator buttons is just such a trial.
 (Probably all the Billionaires Who Will Remain Nameless feel the same.)
 I’ve since heard the Carlyle has elevator operators, too, so if having an elevator person is a deal breaker for you and The Pierre is full, you won’t have to go home crying.